hpxmlwg/hpxml/guide/source/software_developer/usecases/auditupgrade.rst

 The ``Measure`` element describes a piece of work done for a job.
 Each measure references one or more replaced components in the pre-upgrade building and one or more (usually one) installed components in the post-upgrade building.
-In cases where a component was installed without replacing an existing comopnent the ``ReplacedComponent`` can be omitted.
+In cases where a component was installed without replacing an existing component the ``ReplacedComponent`` can be omitted.
 Similarly if something was removed and nothing was installed in its place ``InstalledComponent`` would be omitted.
 The measure cost is also included.